divraj/divraj.github.io/_posts/2024-10-15-india-is-overrated.md

 The bottom 50% has seen a decrease in their share, from 14.7% in 2011 to 13.0% in 2021.
 The middle 40% has experienced the largest decrease, from 43.1% in 2011 to 39.0% in 2021."

+8) Ubiquitous cheap data and smartphones while hailed as victory is actually acting as spiritual opium impeding progress in several areas when combined with addictive western social media , gaming and gambling.
+While there is an occasional case of exemplary young people achieving alot on platforms like replit using smartphone 90% population are wiling their time on facebook, instagram, tiktok equivalents and stupid games.
+The people are losing the attention war to devices in a bad way instead of upskilling or working in manufacturing as mentioned in 1).